ERYAGNIK003/DRASTI-Dataset/DRASTI-SUCHAK/README.md

-The DRAST-SUCHAJ, a semi-automatic annotation tool to generate DRASTI-like datasets.
+#The DRAST-SUCHAK, a semi-automatic annotation tool to generate DRASTI-like datasets.